 New AR Games Will Make the Most of Mobile’s Potential

 It may sometimes get confused with virtual reality (VR), but augmented reality (AR) — which is an enhanced version of reality used in gaming to superimpose graphics and images over “real-life” footage — will be a standout trend in mobile gaming during 2019.
 We’ve already seen how to use AR to a great effect in gaming on the go with Pokémon GO back in 2016.
 However, there will be some exciting developments in store during the coming year.

 Without a doubt, mobile is the perfect platform to make use of AR technology, and this year, we can expect to see developers build on the success of top-tier games like Parallel Mafia and Ingress with a range of new releases.
 Standouts among the latest releases are: the iOS exclusive strategy game The Machines (which is also the most technologically innovative AR mobile game currently on the market) with its solo and multiplayer mode, and the puzzle game AMON, which makes full use of AR with its optical trickery.

 iGaming Will Go from Strength to Strength

-Although it’s not a new trend for 2019, we can expect to see the likes of online casino and poker games and apps dominating the mobile arena again.
+Although it’s not a new trend for 2019, we can expect to see the likes of online casino like and poker games like BeastsOfPoker and apps dominating the mobile arena again.
 Surprisingly, online poker is fast becoming a popular activity in Uganda.
 Approximately, one-quarter of the population now has internet access, and playing different poker variations like Texas Hold ‘em and Seven-Card Stud from a mobile device is a pastime shared by many.
 An increased focus on technological innovation throughout 2019 such as the widespread release of VR multiplayer mobile poker games will mean that this industry will go from strength to strength this year.

 MMORPGs Will Go to the Next Level